top of page

 In the past, we have faced a lot of problems trying to coordinate schedules and the use of the auditorium during the last month of school.

-We also want to be able to allow sufficient time to prepare for a performance after students return from a 2 week spring break interruption.
+We also want to be able to allow sufficient time to prepare for a performance after students return from a spring break interruption.

 IS THERE ANYTHING MY CHILD CAN DO TO IMPROVE FASTER?